strblr/repersist/README.md

 ## Guideline

 Let's say you're creating a React app with multiple themes and a global search input.
-You want the associated states to be managed globally and to be persistent, meaning for instance that when you refresh the tab, nothing's lost.
+You want the associated states to be managed globally and to be persistent.
+When you refresh the tab, nothing's lost.
 If the client's laptop runs out of battery and he has to charge and reboot, nothing's lost either.
+A whole (arbitrarily complex) working session can be restored just by reopening the tab.

 You'll start by defining your store in a **config file** :